daiolupo/project-journal/journal.md

 **Your team role:**

-My team role is the Facilitator/Guardian of the Contract.
+My team role is Facilitator/Guardian of the Contract.

 **The tasks you completed:**